spiral/docs/framework/configs.md

 This method might work in some cases, however spiral ships with more convinient way to work with config files.

 ## Injectable Configs
-In many cases presenting your configuration files can give you more benefits (for example improve testability):
+In many cases presenting your configuration files using specific class can give you more benefits (for example improve testability), let's try to create such implementation:

 ```php
 class MyConfig extends InjectableConfig